This document is relevant for: Inf2, Trn1, Trn2

 Launching kernel and testing correctness#

-To execute the kernel, we prepare tensors a and an empty tensor a_t_nki, and call the tensor_transpose2D_kernel_:
+To execute the kernel, we prepare tensors a and call tensor_transpose2D_kernel_:

 1import torch